Stefano Magaddino: National crime figure

 For fifty years, Magaddino was a dominant presence in the Buffalo underworld.
 He was the longest tenured boss in the history of the American Mafia.
 Magaddino was also involved in national La Cosa Nostra affairs.
 Magaddino was a charter member of Charles "Lucky" Luciano's Mafia Commission and attended important underworld summits such as the 1946 Havana Conference and the 1957 Apalachin Conference.

 It is believed Magaddino, along with Antonio and Johnny Papalia, played a role in notorious Hamilton bootlegger Rocco Perri's disappearance in 1944 in order to gain more Canadian market control.
 After Perri's disappearance, three of his former lieutenants, in addition to Papalia and Giacomo Luppino, began answering to Magaddino in Buffalo: Tony Sylvestro, Calogero Bordonaro and Santo Scibetta, known as the "three dons".

 Magaddino had survived several assassination attempts.
 In 1936, rival gangsters attempted to kill Magaddino with a bomb, killing his sister instead.
 In 1958, an assassin tossed a hand grenade through his kitchen window; the grenade failed to explode.

+Beginning under the Kennedy administration, who came down hard on organized crime, Magaddino was the subject of extensive eavesdropping by the FBI, who bugged his Niagara Falls funeral home, Magaddino Funeral Chapel, from early June 1962 till June 1965.
+The transcripts and notes of the recordings totaled 76,000 pages.
+These wiretaps were later ruled illegal by the courts.
+Owing to the President John F. Kennedy's hard crackdown on the mafia, Magaddino had a strong dislike of Kennedy.
+The wiretaps picked him up venting "They should kill the whole Kennedy family".